Easy Lemon Beet Hummus Recipe

 DIRECTIONS

 Preheat your oven to 400°F (200°C).
-Spread beet wedges on a baking sheet and roast for 15–20 minutes, or until fork-tender.
+Spread beet wedges on a baking sheet coated with olive oil and roast for 15–20 minutes, or until fork-tender.
 Let cool slightly.

 While the beet roasts, wash and slice your cucumber and carrots.
 Arrange them on a platter with gluten-free crackers.